Maintenance Required (film): Production

-On September 2024, Madelaine Petsch and Jacob Scipio are announced to star in the film, with Petsch to also executive produce the film.
+In September 2024, Madelaine Petsch and Jacob Scipio are announced to star in the film, with Petsch to also executive produce the film.
 On September 26, Katy O'Brian and Madison Bailey joined the cast of the film.
 Filming took place in August and September 2024.

 Rob Lord was announced to be composing the score by March 7, 2025.

 Release

 Maintenance Required was released in the United States as a Amazon Prime Video original on October 8, 2025.